dixitnaman/Netflix-UI-clone/README.md

 # Netflix-UI-clone

-This a UI Clone for Netflix.in
+This a Responsive UI Clone Of
-Home Page and Sign up page
+Contains Home Page and Sign up page
-Html and CSS based
+Based on HTML and CSS